Resisting Large Data Variations via Introspective Transformation Network: Related Work

 Introspective networks~\cite{tu2007learning, lazarow2017introspective, ICN, WINN} provide an alternative approach to generate samples.
-Introspective networks are closely related to GANs since they both have generative and discriminative abilities but different in various ways.
+Introspective networks are closely related to GANs since they both have generative and discriminative abilities but differ in several ways.
 Introspective networks maintain a single model that is both discriminative and generative at the same time while GANs have distinct generators and discriminators.
-Introspective networks focus on introspective learning that synthesizes samples from its own classifier.
-On the contrary, GANs emphasize adversarial learning that guides generators with separate discriminators.
-The generators in GANs are mappings from the features to the images.
-However, Introspective networks directly models the underlying statistics of an image with an efficient sampling/inference process.
+Introspective networks leverage introspective learning which synthesizes samples directly from a discriminative classifier.
+The generators in GANs provide explicit mappings from a latent space or input to an image while introspective networks represent the distribution of positive images with an efficient sampling/inference process.

-Our approach ITN is built upon introspective learning, but our focus is to address the large variations between training and testing data.
-ITN works in a similar way as data augmentation, however, data augmentation is a exhaustively searching method.
-ITN forms a natural min-max problem that searches samples more efficiently and effectively than standard data augmentation.
+Our approach (ITN) utilizes introspective learning, specifically Wasserstein introspective neural networks (WINN).
+Our contribution is to address the large variations between training and testing data by producing unseen variations using transformers, similar to data augmentation.
+However, unlike data augmentation which heuristically samples the space of transformations in an exhaustive way, ITN utilizes a natural min-max problem that searches samples more efficiently and effectively than standard data augmentation.